The Android Arc (a.k.a. the Cell Arc) is the third story arc in the Dragon Ball Z series.

 - Antagonist in Mourning: After Cell is defeated, Vegeta is deeply disappointed over the fact that his driving motivation and greatest Saiyan rival, Goku is gone.
 He doesn't get his long-awaited rematch with him, and vows to never fight again.
 It doesn't last of course, but this is a critical character point that carries over to the next arc.

 - Arc Hero: Future Trunks.

-- The Cell Games section has Goku, until he performs a Heroic Sacrifice and passes the the title to Gohan.
+- The Cell Games section has Goku, until he performs a Heroic Sacrifice and passes the title to Gohan.

 - Armor-Piercing Question: Piccolo: "Goku, does Gohan even know about your plan?
 Did you discuss it with him?"

-- Awesome, but Impractical: The Second and Third Grade Super Saiyan states turn out to be this - while they certainly allow the user to hit harder, their muscle mass greatly hampers their speed, so good luck hitting an agile target with it.
+- Awesome, but Impractical: The Second and especially the Third Grade Super Saiyan states turn out to be this - while they certainly allow the user to hit harder, their muscle mass greatly hampers their speed, so good luck hitting an agile target with it.

 - Bad Future:

 - The future where Trunks comes from is this.
 17 and 18 have pretty much ravaged the Earth just for kicks and the Z-Warriors were powerless to stop them.
 Eventually, Trunks returns from the past with a massive power up and wastes them and Cell.